ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 | hovel                 | hovel                           | schuppen/scheune         | сарай            |
 | summer house          | summerhouse                     | gartenhaus               | теплица          |

-You can use patterns in acknowledges:
+You can use patterns in acknowledgements:

 - `%s`: value
 - `%u`: unit
 - `%n`: name (planned!)
 - `{objectId}`: the state of this objectID will be placed here.
-Actually it will be same bindings supported as by [iobroker.vis](https://github.com/ioBroker/ioBroker.vis#bindings-of-objects), except special bindings.
+Actually, it will be the same bindings supported as by [iobroker.vis](https://github.com/ioBroker/ioBroker.vis#bindings-of-objects), except special bindings.

-Following commands are supported:
+The following commands are supported:

 ### What time is it?
 Answer: 14:56 (current time)